 Introduction:

-Wall decor has evolved from simple framed pieces to creative, multi-functional design elements that add depth and personality to a space.
+Wall Decor Evolution has evolved from simple framed pieces to creative, multi-functional design elements that add depth and personality to a space.
 Today, walls are styled with a mix of art, textures, shelves, and lighting, turning them into key features that reflect modern living and personal expression.

 I’ve joked for years that walls are the “introverts” of the house — always there in the background, quiet, supportive, but never stealing the spotlight.
 For most of modern design history, walls were treated that way: painted, maybe wallpapered, then decorated with framed art or a mirror.
 Done.